jritter/SCAPinoculars/README.md

 ## Testing the metrics stack

-This project contains a [compose file](compose.yaml), which brings up a [Prometheus](https://prometheus.io) and [Grafana](https://grafana.com/grafana/) along with the OpenSCAP Report Publisher, and preconfigures the scrape target and data source.
-This can be used to play around with the metrics that are exposed by the OpenSCAP Report Publisher.
+This project contains a [compose file](compose.yaml), which brings up a [Prometheus](https://prometheus.io) and [Grafana](https://grafana.com/grafana/) along with the SCAPinoculars, and preconfigures the scrape target and data source.
+This can be used to play around with the metrics that are exposed by the SCAPinoculars.

 The stack can be started by running